ben-rogerson/craft-storybook-starter/README.md

 This starter sets up everything for you to be productive in Storybook and Craft and makes it easy to produce a living styleguide for your site or app.

-Storybook runs alongside Craft so you won't need to install any extra Craft plugins.
+Storybook runs outside of Craft so you won't need to install any extra Craft plugins.

-It supports Webpack's hot module reloading so you can develop components quickly and in isolation.
+It supports the Webpack hot module reloading feature so you can develop components quickly in isolation.

 **Take a look at the [Storybook demo for this repo 👉](https://craft-storybook-starter.netlify.com)**